chrisbohne/HexenWerk/README.md

 ### Technology used for HexenWerk
 The frontend of HexenWerk was build using React, Typescript and SCSS.
 Webpack was used to bundle all components and assets.
 The editor was built using HTML Canvas without using any library.
+The tiles were designed using Figma.

 The backend was built using NestJS and a dockerized PostreSQL.